 Pertussis (commonly known as whooping cough) is caused by the bacteria Bordetella pertussis.
 Pertussis can cause serious illness in all ages but can be particularly dangerous in babies.
 Pertussis can cause pneumonia and can be life threatening.
 Anyone with pertussis can spread it to others.
 The bacteria spread from one person to another mainly when someone with the infection coughs and fine droplets that contain the bacteria spread into the surrounding air.
 Vaccination reduces the risk of infection and severe disease.
 There is seasonal variation in pertussis activity, with greater activity typically in the spring and summer months.
 Outbreaks of pertussis usually occur every few years as population immunity wanes.

 Public health interventions in place during 2020 and 2021 to reduce the transmission of COVID-19, also reduced other respiratory infections, including pertussis.
 In 2020 there was dramatic reduction in the rate of notifications to almost half of the low in 2013, with further reductions in 2021 and 2022 (Figure 16).
-Notifications of people with pertussis in NSW started to increase in 2023 and the annualised notification rate is now at the highest level recorded over the last 15 years.
-The highest rates of pertussis notifications are observed in children 5-14 years (Figure 17).
-The number of notifications in this age group increased rapidly from February 2024 (Figure 18) and peaked in late September.
-The number of notifications has fluctuated over the last few weeks, likely due to the NSW school holiday period and then return to school.
+Notifications of people with pertussis in NSW started to increase in 2023 and are expected to continue to increase.
+The highest rates of pertussis notifications are observed in children 5-14 years (Figure 17), and the number of notifications in this age group increased rapidly since February 2024 (Figure 18).
 Additional notification data can be found on the NSW Health pertussis data page.